 Chaeli Hanna-Kohn, a lifelong resident of Sioux City, Iowa, has been working with Stoneware and Raku pottery for over 20 years.
-In the past, she taught children's pottery courses and sold her art work at local businesses.
-Shady Grove Pottery is currently a one-person run studio and mainly sells her work at Art Festivals.
+In the past, she taught children's and adult pottery courses at the Sioux City Art Center and sold her art work at local businesses.
+Shady Grove Pottery is currently a one-person run studio and mainly sells her work at Art Festivals..

 Specializing in functional stoneware, as well as decorative wall hangings and Raku pottery, Chaeli uses the potter’s wheel, extruder and slabs of clay with hand-building techniques.
 The elements of nature, such as leaves and bark, are often incorporated into the textures of designing the clay pieces.
 Various colors of glazes are integrated throughout the process, concluding with the firing process.